Lavender Graduation Celebration

-The 2024 Lavender Graduation Celebration will take place on Thursday, May 9th at 4pm in the Strand Union Building's Procrastinator Theater.
+The 2024 Lavender Graduation Celebration will take place on Thursday, May 9th from 4 pm to 5 pm, in the Strand Union Building's Procrastinator Theater.

-A reception will follow in the Alumni Legacy Lounge.
+A reception will follow in Alumni Legacy Lounge, from 5 pm to 6 pm.

 What is a Lavender Graduation Celebration?